BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

 * Windows 10 or higher
 * Powershell Core 7 or higher
 * Java Development Kit or runtime.
-Must be either Java 1.8 or Javaa 11
+As of JUly 2022, The options were for java 11 or Java 17.
+The ATAP.Utilities organization will use java 17 to

 ### Jenkins Service accounts and password

 #### Jenkins Controller service account

-The machine running the Jenkins Controller needs a local user (service account) under which the Jenkins Controller service will run. run `lusrmgr. msc`
+The machine running the Jenkins Controller needs a local user (service account) under which the Jenkins Controller service will run. run `lusrmgr.msc`

-I chose `JenkinsServiceAcct` and password `Notsecret`.
+I chose `JenkinsControllerSrvAcc` and password `Notsecret`.
 ToDo: implement Secrets file for recording the JenkinsServiceAccount password for each machine running Jenkins

 Create the new user via `Computer Management->Local Users And Groups->Users->New User`

-The `JenkinsServiceAcct` must be granted the `logon as a service` right. use `gpedit.msc`, drill down on ` Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsServiceAcct` to the existing list of users
+The `JenkinsControllerSrvAcc` must be granted the `logon as a service` right. use `gpedit.msc`, drill down on ` Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsControllerSrvAcc` to the existing list of users

 #### Jenkins Controller service account